 - If you’re going to a country with an increased risk of mosquito-borne disease, protect yourself against insects.
 Insect repellents that contain DEET work the best.
 Wear permethrin-coated clothing and use bed nets while you sleep.

 - If you’re going to a country with a risk of malaria, your doctor may prescribe preventive medicine for malaria.
-Remember to start taking your malaria medicine before you leave on your trip, take it during your travels and keep taking it for 4 weeks after you get home.
+Start taking your malaria medicine before you leave on your trip.
+Take it during your travels and keep taking it for 4 weeks after you get home.

 - Avoid swimming and other water activities in freshwater lakes and streams.
 Schistosomiasis (also called bilharziasis) is a disease you might be exposed to in some African streams and lakes.